smattingly/database-tutorial/part3.md

 This computes the number of visits for each email address, then displays only the counts that are greater than one.

-Like `WHERE`, the `HAVING` clause determines what data is displayed.
+Like `WHERE`, the `HAVING` clause filters data.
 The difference is that `WHERE` determines which rows *go into* the aggregate function, while `HAVING` determines which aggregate results are displayed.

 ```
 mysql> select email, count(*) from visit2nf